Characters in EastEnders

 - "Well Done, Son!"
 Guy: His need and desire for a father figure of his own constantly has Jay trying to impress people, most notably Phil Mitchell who treated Jay like one of his own.

 - Your Cheating Heart: Cheated on girlfriend Abi with a girl on holiday.
 To be fair to Jay, he's always strived for a family of his own and Abi had just basically told him she didn't want a kid with him and he was devastated.

 Sonia Fowler (Natalie Cassidy)

 - Bi the Way: Sonia's sexuality has been explored multiple times which would lead to people 'labelling' her as bisexual.
-She's had long term relationships with men but also had lesbian encounters including her friend, Naomi and Tina Carter.
+She's had long term relationships with men but also had lesbian relationships including her friend, Naomi and Tina Carter.

 - Disappeared Dad: Never knew her real father.

 - Happily Adopted: Her daughter, Chloe was adopted by a happy family until they were killed in a car crash.
-Chloe's name was changed to Rebecca and she now lives with her biological father, Martin Fowler.
+Chloe's name was changed to Rebecca (Bex) and she now lives with her biological father, Martin Fowler.

 - Teen Pregnancy: Became pregnant with Martin Fowler's baby as a teen.
 She gave birth to baby Chloe on the sofa.
 Chloe is given up for adoption despite Pauline Fowler's pleas.

 - Berserk Button: Anybody threatens his family and he loses his temper quickly.

 - Butt-Monkey: Especially after helping Stacey through her breakdown after the birth of Arthur.
 After searching for weeks and weeks for a mother and baby unit for her to be able to live with Arthur during treatment, Martin found out that he was not actually Arthur's dad.
 Martin's best friend, Kush had gotten Stacey pregnant just before they got together properly.